 Prior to his appointment in Kansas City, Stroud directed the annual giving program at the University of Memphis while serving as Assistant Director of Athletics.
 While he was at Memphis, the annual fund experienced tremendous growth in both dollars and donors due in large part to a focus on building enhanced personal relationships with supporters.
 Stroud also served as the Assistant Director of Annual Giving at the University of Miami (Fla.), prior to the Hurricanes' move from the BIG EAST to the ACC.

 A native of Marietta, Ga., Stroud earned a business degree from the University of Georgia in 2000 and completed his master's degree in sports administration from St. Thomas University in 2001.
-He now resides in Mt.
-Pleasant, S.C., with his wife, Deirdre, and two children, Carter and Dashel.
-They are expecting another child in early April.
+He resides in Mt.
+Pleasant, S.C., with his wife, Deirdre, and three children, Carter, Dashel and Hadley.